chankrrn/WRO-FE-YBR/elec/elec_README.md

 Sensor placement directly affects measurement quality.

-A correct electrical connection is not enough if a sensor is mounted at the wrong:
+A correct electrical connection alone is not sufficient to ensure reliable sensor operation.
+Sensors must also be mounted at the appropriate height, angle, orientation, and position so that they can accurately collect the information required by the robot’s control and navigation systems.

-- height,
-- angle,
-- orientation,
-- or position.

 ---

-# 7.1 Placement Summary
+## 7.1 Placement Summary

 | Sensor | Final Placement | Main Placement Reason |
 |---|---|---|